pawankb13/pawankb13.github.io/_pages/about.md

 ---
 Hi,

-I am a PhD Candidate in Economics and Public Policy Area at the Indian Institute of Management Shillong, India.
+I am a Research Scholar in Economics and Public Policy Area at the Indian Institute of Management Shillong, India.
 My research interests span the areas of inclusive finance with a special focus on household financial resilience and behavior amid various types of shocks.
 Within this area, I work on topics related to financial inclusion, financial literacy, and financial well-being.

 I am on the 2024-2025 academic job market.